Would you prefer to view this website based on your location?

 Almost two-thirds of EV drivers use fast charging at least once a month.

-Petrol stations and service stations are the most used places for fast charging, followed by public, and commercial car parks, jumping from 54% in 2020 to 61% this year. (!)
+Fuel stations and service stops are the most used places for fast charging, followed by public, and commercial parking spots, jumping from 54% in 2020 to 61% this year. (!)

-Service/petrol stations are the most commonplace for fast charging
+Service stops/fuel stations are the most commonplace for fast charging.

 In most countries, there is a division where they want to see more fast chargers

-EV drivers want to see more fast charging stations at service stations and petrol stations along motorways (38%) and public and commercial car parks (38%), followed by supermarkets, shopping centres, and workplaces (all 35%). (!)
+EV drivers want to see more fast charging stations at service stations and fuel stations along highways (38%) and Public and commercial parking spots (38%), followed by supermarkets, shopping malls, and workplaces (all 35%). (!)

 In most countries, there is a division where they want to see more fast chargers